OTC-CISRiley/CIS150InfoL2/docs/readme.md

 7. If there is a compile error, do some research.
 Are we missing a using statement?

+8. Does the process start command work (a web browser should open with the final instructions)?
+It depends on your environment.
+If it does not work, update the code to        include a web browser.
+For example:
+        Process.Start("chrome.exe" + sites[siteToDisplay]);

-8. After testing is complete, check in the updated solution to tfs.
+9. After testing is complete, check in the updated solution to tfs.
 Remain in Visual Studio with your project open.

-9. Run the complete site selection project and choose 10 for the number of sites and site 5.
+10. Run the complete site selection project and choose 10 for the number of sites and site 5.
 If you follow instructions correctly, you will be rewarded with the next Clue.

 [Return to the Level 1 site](https://otc-cisriley.github.io/CIS150InfoLevel1/)